rust-project-primer/book/src/documentation/readme.md

 End-user documentation should contain:

-- Explanation of what problems your project solves
+- Explanation of what problems your project solves, and what limitations it might have
 - Instruction of how to install your application (or compile your library)
 - Instruction of how to configure your application (or library)
 - Examples or guides on how to use it for specific use-cases